 School Council & Pupil Voice

-Becoming part of our School Council gives children at St John's the chance to make their voice heard and develop some leadership skills.
+Becoming part of our school council gives children the chance to develop some leadership skills.
 Each year we teach the children about democracy (one of the four British Values) and then complete class votes to choose our councillors.
 This is a fun process, which helps the children to understand the way that Britain is led and gives them an opportunity to write a letter of application or complete a verbal presentation to their peers explaining why they think they would be good at the job.

 Our Peer Mediators are also chosen democratically and then receive training to help them to mentor and support other pupils on the playground.
 This supportive role builds leadership skills and gives our children the opportunity to interact across the year groups and solve problems together.
 This is a great learning experience for our pupils.